Relpax Migraine (Eletriptan Hydrobromide)

 Seek immediate medical attention if you experience:

-• chest pain or uncomfortable feeling in chest that may spread to arms or neck
+- chest pain spreading to arms or neck

 Important Warnings